Netherlands Crypto Tax 2

 Personal Income Tax

-• Box 1 – income sourced from profits, employment, and homeownership (in 2023, the rate has been reduced to 36.93% on income not exceeding 73,031 EUR)
+Income sourced from profits, employment, and home ownership: in 2023, the rate was reduced to 36.93% on income not exceeding 73,031 EUR

 Social Security Contributions

-Basics of cryptocurrency taxation in the Netherlands
+Basics of Cryptocurrency Taxation in the Netherlands

-Box 3: Taxation of capital and savings
+Taxation of capital and savings

 Income declaration